eliotstock/stake/README.md

 NETHERMIND_JSONRPCCONFIG_ADDITIONALRPCURLS = [http://127.0.0.1:8555|http|admin]
 ```
 1. Make `nethermind` own the file: `sudo chown nethermind /data/nethermind/.env`
-1. (Optional and only required if you already started running as root): Change ownership of all data and logs to the `nethermind` user:
+1. Change ownership of all data and logs to the `nethermind` user:
     1. `sudo chown -R nethermind /data/nethermind`
     1. `sudo chown -R nethermind /usr/share/nethermind`
 1. Start the service and enable it on boot: